Go Back

 • Stir dry ingredients into the mixing bowl to combine.
 If using a stand mixer, I prefer using a flat paddle attachment.
 Beat until the batter is smooth, only about 1-2 minutes on medium speed; do not overmix.
 The batter should be slightly thicker than pancake batter.

 • Transfer batter into a quart or gallon plastic bag then cut a small corner out.
 Use that corner to pipe batter equally into donut pans or simply spoon batter into pans instead.
 If any extra batter remains, spoon into muffin cups to bake.
-With my donut pan, this recipe made 6 donuts and two muffins.
+This recipe made 6 donuts and 2 muffins or 8 donuts.

 There are two options at this point: